tandalf/ravepy/README.md

 try:
     ch.charge()
 except RaveChargeError as e:
-    print("Could not not place charge")
-    print(e.error_resp)
+    print("Could not not place charge. e.error_resp is a response dict that the server returned") print(e.error_resp) except RaveGracefullTimeoutError as timeout_error: print('Transaction timed-out gracefully, timeout_error.ping_url is set,'\
+    'we need to reschedule a call to ch.charge later and pass the ping_url '\
+    'that is provided.
+E.g later we will call ch.charge(ping_url=ping_url)')
 ```

 The response that cause the error to be raise would usually be available in the